groboclown/petronia/The_Great_V3.md

 The system needs to be flexible.
 By making component parts interchangeable and replaceable, the core system can grow and change without breaking other components.
 End-users can swap out functionality to suit their needs.

-# Architecture

-## Platform-Specific

-All platform specific code is in the [arch](src/petronia3/arch) source directory.
-Each supported platform is in the top level directory, and must conform to the spec laid out by the [generic](src/petronia3/arch/generic) tree.

-The platform acts as the main program.
-It knows how to start up, shut down, and mingle itself into the running OS to do what needs to be done.
-The platform calls out to the rest of the Petronia system on operating system events.

 # TODO

 The current to-do list.

 ## Really Basic Infrastructure Work

-* file configuration extensions
-* add proper extension definitions to `defimpl` modules.
 * localization and internationalization.
 This should follow the Python standards as much as possible, but it still needs to be documented and have utilities written.
 It's mostly `locale` and `gettext`.
     * An event allows user configuration of the language locale.
 This will trigger a singleton listener to run:
       ```python